jpswade/booksApi/README.md

 This proof of concept will allow a user to:
 1) Filter books by author and/or category
 2) Create new books

+## Todo

+- Replace with separate categories model, database table and relationships with the existing books model
+- Complete the behat FeatureContext